AlexandreDecan/sismic/docs/format.rst

     using ``-u->``, ``-r->``, ``-d->`` or ``-l->``.
     See `PlantUML documentation <http://plantuml.com/state-diagram>`__ for more information.

-If you already have exported a statechart to PlantUML and have made some changes to the direction or length of the transitions, it is likely that you want to keep these changes when exporting again the (possibly modified) statechart to PlantUML.
+If you already exported a statechart to PlantUML and made some changes to the direction or length of the transitions, it is likely that you want to keep these changes when exporting again the (possibly modified) statechart to PlantUML.

 The :py:func:`~sismic.io.export_to_plantuml` function accepts two optional (mutually exclusive) parameters ``based_on`` and ``based_on_filepath`` that can be used to provide an earlier version of a PlantUML text representation (or a path to such a version if ``based_on_filepath`` is used).
-This will then be used to incorporate as much as possible the changes made on the transitions.
+This will then be used to incorporate as much as possible the changes made on transitions.

 .. autofunction:: sismic.io.export_to_plantuml
     :noindex: